 Last week while driving a rental car, I pulled up at a gas station and experienced the dreaded “Oh no!” moment: I had no idea on which side of my car the gas cap was located.
 If you’re like me, the initial “Oh no!” is followed by a few moments of awkwardly craning your neck out the window in hopes of seeing (or not seeing) the gas door on the driver’s side.
-More often than not, however, I guess a side and pull up to the pump – only to back up and circle around when my guess is wrong.
+More often than not, however, I guess and just pull up to the pump – only to back up and circle around when my guess is wrong.

 Good news: The secret to the gas cap location has been on our dashboards all along.
 If you are driving a newer car (as many rental cars are), then take a look at the arrow by the gas gauge on your dashboard.
 Depending on your car, it may look like a triangle pointing to the left or right.

 So does the handle location indicate which side to pull up next to the gas pump?
 Unfortunately, this popular Internet rumor has been shot down.
 Sometimes there is a correlation between the pump handle and the gas cap location, but it appears to be simply coincidence.
-The side of the handle does not always indicate the side of the gas pump; only the gas gauge arrow does.
+The side of the handle does not always indicate the side of the gas pump; only the gas gauge arrow, featured on newer models, does.

 Not all drivers are satisfied with this explanation of the mysterious gas gauge arrow.
 Leave it to the Internet conspiracy theorists to think up some crazy ideas about alternative meanings.
 One Internet rumor claims the arrow will light up if a car is driven a certain distance since it was last fueled.
 Supposedly, this is a way for rental car companies to determine how “full” the gas tank really is.